RubixML/ML/docs/training.md

 # Training
-Most estimators have the ability to be trained using a dataset.
+Most estimators have the ability to be trained with data.
 Estimators that require training are called [Learners](learner.md) and implement the `train()` method among others.
 Training is the process of feeding data to a learner so that it can build an internal representation (or *model*) of the problem.
-Supervised learners require a dataset with labels.
+Supervised learners require a dataset with labels that act as a signal to guide the learner.
 Unsupervised learners can be trained with either a labeled or unlabeled dataset but only the samples are used to build the model.
-Every learner has a unique way of learning but no matter *how* it works under the hood the training API is the same.

 To begin training a learner, pass a dataset object to the `train()` method on the learner instance like in the example below.